How Do Progressive Web Apps Really Compare to Native Apps?

 A PWA can serve certain parts of the app to users when their device is unable to connect to a network.
 However, a PWA cannot serve all parts of the app to them; specifically, anything that isn’t part of the page’s natural caching system will be offline until connectivity is restored.
 So, if a user wanted to submit a contact form to Forbes or make a reservation on Trivago, they’d be unable to do so.

 Native apps definitely win in this category.
-While it’s great that the technology of PWAs is catching up and allowing users to access cached content, they’re just not quite at the point of being able to tap into a mobile device to stay connected no matter what.
+While it’s great that the technology of PWAs is catching up and allowing users to access cached content, they’re just not quite at the point of being able to offer a fully functional offline mode.

-When a native app is installed on a mobile device, it’s going to pull directly from the device’s resources.
+When a native app is installed on a user's device, it’s going to pull directly from the device’s resources.

 For "heavier" apps, ones that users interact with frequently, or those they forget to close altogether - resource use in terms of power/battery, storage space and mobile data use can be significant.